kuzudb/kuzu-blog/src/content/post/2025-06-25-enhancing-graph-rag-with-vector-search.md

 }
 ```

-Note how the `PickTool` function's prompt clearly mentions that a prior attempt at Text2Cypher failed
+Note how the `PickTool` function's prompt clearly states that a prior attempt at Text2Cypher failed
-to generate a response -- the LLM is asked to pick a tool if, and only if, the first attempt returns an
+to generate a response -- the LLM router kicks in and picks a tool if, and only if, the first attempt
-empty result (which is all too common in vanilla Graph RAG).
+at Text2Cypher returns an empty result (which is all too common in vanilla Graph RAG).

-For the example mentioned earlier (where the user asks for drugs that cause "sleepiness" as a side effect),
+For the example mentioned earlier -- where the user asks for drugs that cause "sleepiness" as a side effect --
-because we only have the term "drowsiness" in the database, we would expect the following sequence of
+because we have the term "drowsiness" in the database, we would expect the following sequence of
-events:
+events when the vector search tool is made available:

 <Img src="/img/enhancing-graph-rag-with-vector-search/rag-text2cypher-3.png" width="700" alt="Example agent routing workflow" />

+This time, the LLM router picks the `VectorSearchSymptoms` tool, which returns the most similar term to "sleepiness",
+i.e., "drowsiness".
+The LLM then uses this additional context to write a better Cypher query, which is then run on the Kuzu database.
 Hopefully, this approach makes sense at a conceptual level.
 Let's architect a router agent-based Graph
 RAG system and test it, end-to-end!

-### Architecture
+### Logical flow

 The logical flow of the application is described in the figure below.
 All deterministic steps
 are shown as grey circles, and the LLM-driven steps are clearly marked as such.

 <Img src="/img/enhancing-graph-rag-with-vector-search/agent-rag-2.png" alt="Agent router workflow for Graph RAG using BAML and Kuzu" />

-The control flow starts with a user's question in natural language.
+The workflow starts with a user's question in natural language.
 This is translated into a Cypher query via an LLM that can interpret
 the graph schema.
 The query is run on the Kuzu database, after which the following sequence of steps occurs:
 - If the response is non-empty, end the workflow.
 - If the response is empty, the routing agent (`PickTool`) kicks in.
 One of three tools is selected based